vSAN Space Efficiency Technologies

 These improvements result in significant increases to stead state performance for vSAN disk groups.

 Deduplication and Compression

 Deduplication and compression is a single cluster-wide setting that is disabled by default and can be enabled using a simple drop-down menu.
 A rolling reformat of all disks in the vSAN cluster is required, which can take a considerable amount of time.
 However, this process does not incur virtual machine downtime and can be done online, usually during an upgrade.
-Deduplication and compression are enabled as a unit.
-It is not possible to enable deduplication or compression individually or for individual virtual machines.
+Deduplication and compression can enabled as a unit.
+Alternatively, compression may be enabled seperately.